seandillon92/WaterSurfaceWavelets-Unity/UnityPackage/README.md

 ## Supported Platforms
 ### Win, Mac, Linux :heavy_check_mark:
-Developed and tested with Windows64 with DX11/12.
-All other desktop platforms *should* be OK.
+Developed and tested on Win64 and DX11/12.
+All other desktop platforms and APIs *should* work.

 ### Android, iOS ⚠️
 Builds are possible but performance might suffer.